keu/docs/software_versioned_docs/version-0.23/kubepodoperator.md

 To run the KubernetesPodOperator on Astronomer, make sure you:

-- Have a running Airflow Deployment on Astronomer Enterprise
+- Have a running Airflow Deployment on Astronomer Software
 - Run Astronomer Airflow 1.10+

 > **Note:** If you haven't already, we'd encourage you to first test the KubernetesPodOperator in your local environment.
 Follow our [Running KubePodOperator Locally](kubepodoperator-local.md) for guidelines.